Indeed Software Engineer Interview

 Round 1: Whiteboarding and Background Questions

 Round 1 kicks off with a 60-minute session, conducted by two senior engineers.
 Initially, they dedicate 5–10 minutes to dissect your background and resume, but then it's coding challenge time.
+Take a look at the hiring processes detailed in the GitHub Software Engineer Interview guide.

 Be prepared for curveballs here, because the coding questions aren't always straightforward.
 For instance, you might be given a LinkedList where each node's value is an array of integers, all neatly in ascending order.
 You will be provided a class and method headers—and your task might be something like implementing an insert method to add an integer into the LinkedList at the right spot.